 As part of our support for Veterinary practices the FAB Clinicians Veterinary Subcommittee will be running a series of Q and A sessions for veterinary professionals.
 Each session will focus on a particular topic and after a short introduction we will open up for questions to our panel.
 You will have the opportunity to discuss principles of investigation and treatment as well as get advice on tricky cases (please make sure you maintain client confidentiality).
-During the Covid-19 pandemic these sessions are free to join.
+These sessions are free to join.
 They are primarily aimed at those working in veterinary practice (vets, nurses, receptionists and support staff), but will also be open to members of FAB Clinicians

 Help, I think its a behaviour case

 The role of the vet team and how to refer to a clinical animal behaviourist

 Lynne Taylor MA (oxon) MA VetMB MRCVS, Emma Baker BVet Med MSc MRCVS and Trudi Atkinson DipAS (CABC) RVN CCAB

 The live session was on 22 February 2021